Aarón Bueno

-Aarón Bueno Gómez (born 21 August 1983) is a Spanish footballer who plays as a left winger.
+Aarón Bueno Gómez (born 21 August 1983) is a Spanish former footballer who played as a left winger.

 Football career

 Born in Sabadell, Barcelona, Catalonia, Bueno started his career with UDA Gramenet.
 He played his first nine seasons as a senior in Segunda División B, also representing Atlético Levante UD, CD Atlético Baleares, AD Ceuta, Cádiz CF and CE Sabadell FC; he made his debut in Segunda División with the latter, his first appearance in the competition being on 27 August 2011 in a 2–1 home win against SD Huesca.

 At the end of the campaign, Bueno's contract was not renewed and he signed with Real Oviedo in early August 2012 in a return to the third level.
-However, a week later, he cut ties with the club due to personal reasons, moving to fellow league side Gimnàstic de Tarragona the same month.
+However, a week later, he cut ties with the club for personal reasons, moving to fellow league side Gimnàstic de Tarragona the same month.

 On 26 June 2013, Bueno was released by Nàstic.
 On 11 August, he signed with Salamanca AC also in the third tier; after the latter's dissolution, he moved to UE Sant Andreu still in the third division.

 On 22 July 2014, Bueno joined third level's CD Toledo.